misterfifths/textkit-talk/content.md

 --

 ## At its core, just a rectangle.
-But can support arbitrary shapes via exclusion paths (more on tha tlater)
+But can support arbitrary shapes via exclusion paths (more on that later)

 ---